Key Moments From Trump’s Candid Conversation With Joe Rogan

 “Maybe,” Trump said.

-Rogan suggested that media coverage of Trump’s freewheeling remarks and comedic instincts when speaking off the cuff made him more popular, such as during his 2016 debate against former Secretary of State Hilary Clinton, who was the Democratic presidential nominee.
+Rogan suggested that media coverage of Trump’s freewheeling remarks and comedic instincts when speaking off the cuff made him more popular, such as during his 2016 debate against former Secretary of State Hillary Clinton, who was the Democratic presidential nominee.

 Trump highlighted some of the political stances of his current Democratic opponent, Vice President Kamala Harris.
 In particular, he addressed her past support of the defund the police movement, saying that someone with that view shouldn’t be running for president.